codechallenge100/example/README.md

 Student response analyzer.

 ## Documentation
-In order to use this app, please clone the repository.

 To get started clone the repository into a folder and open that folder in your terminal.
 CD into both the server directory and root directory and run the following commands.